LazyTitan33/DNS-Exfilnspector/README.md

 Clicking on the Stop Listener button stops the Burp Collaborator from listening, but if you want to continue and use the same link, you can click on **Continue Collaborator** or if you wish to generate a new link, you can click on **Get New Collaborator Link**:
 ![image](https://github.com/LazyTitan33/DNS-Exfilnspector/assets/80063008/1399883c-3232-46f5-a2c1-e818c667f7e9)

-The **Clear Output** button is self explanatory helping you to clear the outpub box:
+The **Clear Output** button is self explanatory helping you to clear the output box:
 ![image](https://github.com/LazyTitan33/DNS-Exfilnspector/assets/80063008/a1e66c11-3914-429c-86cc-e3c295d2515c)